 GeneCards Summary for MNDA Gene

 MNDA (Myeloid Cell Nuclear Differentiation Antigen) is a Protein Coding gene.
-Diseases associated with MNDA include Diffuse Scleroderma and Limited Scleroderma.
-Among its related pathways are Immune System and Apoptosis and Autophagy.
+Diseases associated with MNDA include Nodal Marginal Zone Lymphoma and Parkinson Disease 4, Autosomal Dominant.
+Among its related pathways are Innate Immune System and Apoptosis and Autophagy.
 An important paralog of this gene is PYHIN1.